Get help now Make a donation

 Helping others understand

 You might disagree with people around you when it comes to hoarding.
-This could be friends, family, your partner, or official bodies like the council.
+This could be friends, family, your partner, or official organisations like the council.
 It might be because they:

 • Say you have a hoarding problem, but you don't think you do